 by Precision Air.
 We perform a thorough evaluation of your home using advanced diagnostic equipment and provide a written report that maps out your conservation options step-by-step.

 Our standard heating and cooling installations often reduce fossil consumption by more than 30 percent.
-For even greater savings, we install alternative fuel systems that incorporate solar and geothermal.

 To jump-start your energy conservation efforts, please call Precision Air today or send us an e-mail

 Here are some conservation tips to help you save electricity, use less fuel and reduce water consumption.

 Saving on Electricity

 - Unplug seldom-used appliances.
 They drain current even when idle.

 - Unplug chargers for cell phones and other devices when they are not in use.